-“This cat is not a sad cat.
-Can she stay with me?”
-Similar test sentences are provided after each even numbered game thereafter.
 It’s important that the tutor move on only after the student has demonstrated proficiency in the words already covered.
 Some students will take a little longer; a few may take a lot longer; but ANYONE CAN LEARN TO READ.
 It’s not hard to persevere when the learning process is fun!

 Ashleen, just four at the time, was the first test case for The Reading Game.
 After playing the memory card game over the period of one week, Ashleen was able to read her first book, Skunk.
 Watch Ashleen in the video to the right to see her first attempt at reading the book after playing the card game.
 She completed the series of six over the next few weeks with a reading vocabulary of 180 words.
 From this exciting start, The Reading Game was tested in field studies from the east Coast to the West, with kindergarten classes, reading intervention specialists, homeschooling parents and instructional coaches, with fantastic results.

 The Reading Game includes six decks of matching word playing cards, six sets of picture flashcards, six beautifully illustrated story books, & a Teacher and Parent's Guide

 Ages 4 & Up 2 or More Players

 Website Design & Layout Elements © 2011 by CrossTimber